 There is nothing like history when it comes alive.
 Too often tossed aside in unread books, or overlooked in cavernous museums, our shared history is needed more than ever as we collectively work to build a more inclusive, compassionate, and tolerant community.
-The Hutchinson House, constructed around 1885, is one of the oldest surviving houses built by African Americans during the Reconstruction Era on Edisto Island.
+The c.1885 Hutchinson House, is one of the oldest surviving houses built by African Americans during the Reconstruction Era on Edisto Island.

-Henry began building the home on Point of Pines road after his marriage to Rosa Swinton and completed it after his father’s death.
-To get the full picture of the structure’s significance, we need to start with the life of Henry’s father, James Hutchinson.
+Henry began building the home on Point of Pines Road after his marriage to Rosa Swinton.
+To get the full picture of the home’s significance, we need to start with the life of Henry’s father, James “Jim” Hutchinson.

-Jim was born enslaved circa 1836 and was brought up at Peter’s Point Plantation.
-He was mulatto and oral tradition has always claimed him to be the son of the Plantation owner, Isaac Jenkins Mikell.
-Jim married his first wife Nancy and had 2 children, Lewis & Henry.
-On December 20th 1860, South Carolina seceded from the Union and, on April 12th 1861, Fort Moultrie fired upon Fort Sumter, starting the American Civil War.
-In the fall of 1861, Port Royal was captured by the Union Navy and the Confederacy ordered the evacuation of all whites on Edisto Island.
-Many plantation owners took the enslaved with them but few, if any, evacuated with all of them.
-This left many previously enslaved, Jim and his family included, without anyone who claimed their ownership on Edisto.
-For all intents and purposes they were free for the first time.
-The Union soon came and occupied the coast, now referring to the formerly enslaved as “contrabands.”
+Jim Hutchinson was born enslaved c.1836 on Peter’s Point Plantation, the son of an enslaved woman named Maria and her enslaver, Isaac Jenkins Mikell.
+In his twenties, Jim and his first wife, Nancy, were beginning their family and had two sons, Lewis & Henry just as the American Civil War was brewing.
+South Carolina seceded from the Union on December 20th 1860.
+A few months later, on April 12th 1861, Fort Moultrie fired upon Fort Sumter, beginning the American Civil War.
+In the fall of 1861, Port Royal, just south of Edisto, was captured by the Union Navy and the Confederacy ordered the evacuation of all Whites on Edisto Island.
+Many plantation owners took their enslaved individuals with them but few, if any, evacuated with all.
+This left many previously enslaved, Jim and his family included, abandoned.
+The Union Navy soon came and occupied the coast, now referring to formerly enslaved people as “contrabands.”
 In 1863, ten planters’ sons volunteered for a scouting mission to Edisto Island.
 They left Adam’s Run and crossed over at Jehossee to set up camp at Tom Seabrook Plantation on Milton Creek.
 There they monitored the movements of the Union Navy and reported back to the mainland.
-Their presence was soon known to the contrabands.
-In April of 1863, a few contrabands, among them Jim, hailed the Kingfisher, a Union patrol boat, and informed the crew of the location of the Confederate Scouts.
-Soon, the Union Navy had surrounded and captured nine of the ten scouts including Townsend Mikell, the son of Jim’s former master.
+Their presence was soon known to Jim Hutchinson and his companions and in April of 1863, they hailed the Kingfisher, a Union patrol boat, and informed the crew of the location of the Confederate Scouts.
+Soon, the Union Navy surrounded and captured nine of the ten scouts including Townsend Mikell, the son of Jim’s former enslaver, and his half-brother.
 The following winter, Jim joined the Union Navy and served aboard the Kingfisher before being transferred to the Vermont and then the McDonough.
 He was discharged in April of 1865 and returned home to Edisto Island a free man and a Civil War hero to many.

-The freedmen were looking for economic empowerment for themselves and their families, as well as the ability own their own land.
-Jim Hutchinson began trying to fight for a better living for the freedmen of the Sea Islands.
-Jim set himself to political activism in his community, ran for election in local politics, partnered in the creation of a black-owned ferry company, and organized land purchase cooperatives among freedmen.
-All in an effort to get titles to land in the hands of the people that needed it.
+Freedmen were looking for economic empowerment for themselves and their families, as well as the ability own their own land.
+Jim Hutchinson began fighting for the freedmen of the Sea Islands.
+Jim engaged in political activism in his community, ran for election in local politics, partnered in the creation of a black-owned ferry company, and organized land purchase cooperatives among freedmen.
+All to get titles to land in the hands of the people that needed it and establish Black land ownership.

-On July 4th 1885, James Hutchinson was murdered at the home of his son Lewis, by a man named Frederick Barth from Wadmalaw.
+On July 4th 1885, Jim Hutchinson was murdered at the home of his son Lewis, by a man named Frederick Barth from Wadmalaw.
 There are several articles published in the News and Courier about the incident, describing the circumstances that led up to the shooting by Mr. Barth and his conviction for murder.
-Barth appealed his sentence one year later and was acquitted by an all white jury.
+Barth appealed his sentence one year later and was acquitted by an all-white jury.

 Jim was a man full of conviction, fiery passion, and persistence.
 He did much to better the lives of his friends, family, and neighbors on Edisto Island and he fought for what he felt was right and just.
 He put his whole effort into his goals to secure land and voting rights for African Americans.
-Jim worked his way up from an enslaved man, to sailor, to planter, and all the way to investor, broker, politician, and community leader.
+Born into enslavement, Jim rebelled against his situation, fought for his freedom during the American Civil War, was a skilled sailor, and eventually became a respected investor, broker, politician, and community leader.

-Henry was born enslaved in 1860 on Peter’s Point Plantation.
-Yet, he was not enslaved for long and by the time he was five years old, he was truly free.
-We don’t know much about Henry’s early years but we can suspect growing up on an isolated island in a war torn country wrought with political turmoil and economic depression would have been hard for any young man.
-By the time he was twelve years old, his father, Jim Hutchinson, had purchased 30 acres at Seaside Plantation.
-Jim moved his family here and they soon made it their home.
-By 1879, nineteen year old Henry had become a farmer and was working 10 acres of his father’s land.
-In 1885, Henry Hutchinson happily married Rosa Swinton (from Georgia) but sadly he would soon mourn the loss of his father, James Hutchinson, who was murdered on The Fourth of July.
+Henry was born enslaved in 1860 on Peter’s Point Plantation to Jim and Nancy Hutchinson.
+Little is known about Henry’s early years, but we can surmise growing up on an isolated island in a war-torn country wrought with political turmoil and economic depression was difficult.
+By the time he was twelve years old, his father, Jim Hutchinson, had purchased 30 acres at Seaside Plantation and Henry moved there with his family.
+By 1879, nineteen-year-old Henry, had become a farmer and was working 10 acres of his father’s land.
+In 1885, Henry Hutchinson happily married Rosa Swinton (from Georgia) and built their family home, but sadly would soon mourn the loss of his father, James “Jim” Hutchinson, who was murdered on The Fourth of July.

-Henry made the bulk of his living off Sea Island Cotton.
+Henry made the bulk of his living from Sea Island Cotton.
 Freedmen typically grew vegetables and raised livestock for their families but they also planted whatever spare land they had in Sea Island Cotton.
 Sea Island Cotton was a cash crop that stored well and grew strongly on the Sea Islands.
-It could reliably be sold for cash, which was necessary to purchase supplies that could not be easily made or grown on the farm.
+It was reliably sold for cash, which was necessary to purchase supplies that could not be easily made or grown on the farm.
 Cash was needed for things like sugar, tools, lumber, and clothing.
 Henry eventually set to refurbishing the old cotton house and purchased his own steam-powered cotton gin.
 After the turn of the century, his gin was up and running and he was processing and shipping cotton to market for his neighbors.
-Henry acted as a middleman between his neighbors and his factor, Dill, Ball, & Company.
-A factor is like a sponsor for a planter.
-They loaned the planter funds to purchase cottonseed, fertilizer, and supplies and the planter pays them back at the end of the year in bales of cotton.
-Henry essentially ran a farming coop.
-The nearby freedmen planters brought their cotton to Henry for processing and packing, Henry shipped that cotton with his own to the factor, the factor sold the cotton, took their payment, and returned the profit.
-Henry distributed the proceeds to the planters.
-The planters then returned the following spring to report what supplies they needed to plant that year, Henry took out a loan for the group, purchased supplies, and then distributed them.
-By doing this, Henry gave neighboring small planters, and himself, access to the crop liens and better prices that factors offered.
+Henry acted as an intermediary between his neighbors and his factor, Dill, Ball, & Company.
+A factor is like a sponsor for a farmer.
+They loaned the farmer funds to purchase cottonseed, fertilizer, and supplies and the farmer pays them back at the end of the year in bales of cotton.
+Henry essentially ran a farming co-op.
+Black farmers brought their cotton to Henry for processing and packing, Henry shipped that cotton with his own to the factor, the factor sold the cotton, took their payment, and returned the profit.
+Henry distributed the proceeds to the farmers.
+The farmers then returned the following spring to report what supplies they needed to plant that year, Henry took out a loan for the group, purchased supplies, and then distributed them.
+By doing this, Henry gave neighboring small farmers, and himself, access to the crop liens and better prices that factors offered.

 The arrival of the Boll Weevil decimated the Sea Island Cotton Crop and eventually collapsed the market.
 Henry continued to farm the rest of his life and passed away in 1941 at the age of 80.
 Rosa passed away in 1949 at the age of 83.